ColoradoDOIData/Colorado-Transparency-in-Coverage/README.md

 **Colorado Specific In-Network Negotiated Rates and Out-of-Network Allowed Amounts Filter**: The files listed above should be filtered to be Colorado specific in the following manner:
 1. Only include plans issued or delivered in Colorado;
 2. Only group or billing NPIs with a corresponding Colorado zip code; and
-3. Only negotiated rate and procedure code combinations for providers with 20 or more services performed in the last year, at the procedure code level, not accounting for modifiers.
+3. (applicable to In-network negotiated rates only) Only negotiated rate and procedure code combinations for providers with 20 or more services performed in the last year, at the procedure code level, not accounting for modifiers.
 Modifiers must be included in the files, but do not change the count of claims a billing provider has for each procedure code.

 - The 20-service threshold should be calculated at the provider level across all plans, not separately by plan.
 For example: If a provider performed 10 of the same procedure under Plan A and 10 under Plan B, and both plans are offered by the same carrier, the total count is 20, which meets the inclusion criteria.